-These highlighted resources are available online from the Library of Congress and include online exhibitions, blog posts written by performing arts specialists, and webcasts of performances at the Library.
+These highlighted resources are available online from the Library of Congress and include additional research guides, online exhibitions, blog posts written by performing arts specialists, and webcasts of performances at the Library.

 The Library of Congress presents public exhibitions of its unique materials both onsite and electronically through the website.
 The online exhibitions below are grouped thematically and highlight the work of American women performing artists.